-At 31 August 2022 the total funds comprised:
+At 31 August 2023 the total funds comprised:

 The deficit on the pension reserve relates to the non- teaching staff pension scheme where, unlike the teachers' scheme, separate assets are held to fund future liabilities as discussed in note 25.
 The deficit can be met in the longer term from any combination of increased employer or employee contributions, increased government funding or changes to scheme benefits.
-The pension reserve deficit decreased by £1,834,00 as at 31 August 2022, based on the most recent actuarial valuation.
+The pension reserve deficit decreased by £355,000 as at 31 August 2023, based on the most recent actuarial valuation.
 The restricted funds will be spent in accordance with the terms of the particular funds.
 Unrestricted funds are for use on the general purposes of the Academy, at the discretion of the Governors.
 The aim of the Governors is to increase this reserve to meet future working capital requirements.

 The school is operating within a financial environment over which it has limited control or influence.
 Funding is determined by government formula whilst payroll costs are linked to regular and pre-set annual increases over which the school has no control.
 As payroll costs are the largest part of the school's expenditure, if increases to school funding year on year do not at least cover the salary cost increases plus inflation the risk of expenditure exceeding income becomes greater.
-Having recorded an in-year cash equivalent surplus of £54k in 2021, the school has realised a £100,120 in 2022 resulting in revenue reserves of £823,339 as at 31 August 2022.
-This is comprised of unrestricted funds of £206,770 plus restricted funds of £616,569.
-This level of reserve will allow governors to progress with some capital projects this year and still maintain the policy minimum level of reserves.
-This level of reserves also allows us to meet the unfunded pay rises for teaching and support staff and the significantly increased energy costs without making any immediate significant in-year cuts to spending
+Having recorded an in-year cash equivalent surplus of £100k in 2022, the school has realised a £181k surplus in 2023 resulting in revenue reserves of £1,005,253 as at 31 August 2023.
+This is comprised of unrestricted funds of £228,151 plus restricted funds of £777,102.
+This level of reserve could allow governors to progress with some capital projects this year and still maintain the policy minimum level of reserves.

 The school has a history of strong financial responsibility and has done all it can to date to reduce expenditure where this can be achieved without impacting on its core ethos and values, but the options are limited and this task is becoming increasingly difficult.
 Continued diligent financial management and the prudent accumulation of reserves in prior years should allow the school to continue to provide a high standard of education for the immediate future, but there are concerns for the medium term.
 Unless there is some appropriate action by central government to increase funding for schools such as this, then the school's reserves will eventually be fully utilised.
 As the school is unwilling to compromise on its core purpose of providing high quality education, it is not impossible that the school will be in financial deficit at some stage in the future.
-We understand that we are by no means alone and there are very many similar schools both locally and around the country facing similar challenges as a result of inadequate national funding.
+We understand that we are by no means alone and there are very many similar schools both locally and around the country facing similar challenges as a result of inadequate national funding and falling pupil rolls.

 The school fabric, infrastructure and sports facilities are in urgent need of updating and improving, with the majority of the school buildings dating back over 50 years.
-The IT infrastructure needs significant maintaining and updating to meet the demands of 21st Century learning.
+The IT infrastructure needs significant maintaining and updating to meet the demands of 21st century learning.
 In order to do this, the school has previously announced its plans to raise the necessary funds from the sale of surplus land.
 It is important to understand that there are strict limitations that apply to these funds as they can only be applied to capital projects; apart from improving facilities, they will go no way to defraying the increasing day to day costs of running the school.